reasonml/reasonml.github.io/src/pages/guide/language/list-and-array.md

 #### Tips & Tricks

 Feel free to allocate as many empty lists as you'd like.
 As explained in the [variant section for list](/guide/language/variant#list), an empty list is actually a parameter-less variant constructor under the hood, which compiles to a mere integer.
 No extra memory allocation needed.

+To understand how prepend can be immutable and `O(1)` at the same time, see the explanation of [list's underlying representation](/guide/language/variant#list).

 #### Design Decisions